 Brendan: Indianapolis Latin lesson instructor

-...due to my love of putting things together and drawing conclusions from physical representations.
+...physical representations.
 This was instilled at a young age as I had a deep love of Legos.
 My favorite subject to tutor is algebra.
 Algebra features so many of the basic mathematical tools which become instinct in higher level math like calculus, my favorite subject to study.
-I have a varied repertoire of subjects which I tutor as I do consider myself a...
+I have a varied repertoire of subjects which I tutor as I do consider myself a renaissance man.
+I bring my bold and fresh teaching approach to all...

 Education & Certification